 At the PRBB we want to provide an environment that celebrates diversity and helps all scientists, regardless of their gender, background or other circumstances, to develop their careers and conduct excellent research.

-The PRBB's Gender Equality Committee, which includes representatives from all six centres, is responsible for catalysing the development of inter-institutional initiatives that raise awareness and promote an environment of truly equal opportunities.
-Among other things, it has developed some free resources aimed at increasing the visibility of women scientists and encouraging an interest in science in girls, boys and adolescents.
+The PRBB's Equality, Diversity and Inclusion Committee, which includes representatives from all six centres, is responsible for catalysing the development of inter-institutional initiatives that raise awareness and promote an environment of truly equal opportunities.
+Among other things, it has developed some "Recommendations for achieving gender balance at conferences" and some free resources aimed at increasing the visibility of women scientists and encouraging an interest in science in girls, boys and adolescents.

 It is essential that researchers manage their well-being, and do not isolate themselves or risk exhaustion.
 In collaboration with all the centres in the park, the PRBB seeks to promote a healthy working environment where the well-being of all staff, including their physical, mental and social health, is seen as a key element in achieving research excellence.